-The NE 6th Street to I-5 (Bellevue to Lynnwood) Widening and Express Toll Lanes project will complement the widening between NE 85th Street and NE 124th Street (Kirkland Nickel Stage 1 project) by building one continuous northbound and southbound lane between NE 6th Street in Bellevue and SR 522 in Bothell.
-This new lane, when combined with the existing carpool lane, will operate as a dual express toll lane system from downtown Bellevue to Bothell/Woodinville.
-Additionally, the existing carpool lane from SR 522 to I-5 will be converted to a single express toll lane or high-occupancy vehicle toll (HOT) lane.
+The NE 6th Street to I-5 (Bellevue to Lynnwood) Widening and Express Toll Lanes project complements the widening between NE 85th Street and NE 124th Street (Kirkland Nickel Stage 1 project) by building one continuous northbound and southbound lane between NE 6th Street in Bellevue and SR 522 in Bothell.
+This new lane, when combined with the existing carpool lane, operates as a dual express toll lane system from downtown Bellevue to Bothell/Woodinville.
+Additionally, the existing carpool lane from SR 522 to I-5 was converted to a single express toll lane or high-occupancy vehicle toll (HOT) lane.

-The new express toll lane system will provide 17 miles of congestion relief to Bellevue, Kirkland, and Bothell.
+The new express toll lane system provides 17 miles of congestion relief to Bellevue, Kirkland, and Bothell.

-To further enhance traffic operations in the Bothell area, crews will build a northbound "braided" ramp system between the NE 160th Street and SR 522 interchanges.
-These ramps will separate the NE 160th Street to I-405 northbound traffic and the I-405 to SR 522 traffic to provide more efficient access to I-405 and SR 522.
+To further enhance traffic operations in the Bothell area, crews built a northbound "braided" ramp system between the NE 160th Street and SR 522 interchanges.
+These ramps separate the NE 160th Street to I-405 northbound traffic and the I-405 to SR 522 traffic to provide more efficient access to I-405 and SR 522.

-To aid congestion on southbound I-405 in the Bothell area, WSDOT will build wider shoulders between SR 522 and NE 160th Street and between SR 527 and NE 195th Street, allowing buses to use the shoulders during peak periods.
+To aid congestion on southbound I-405 in the Bothell area, WSDOT built wider shoulders between SR 522 and NE 160th Street and between SR 527 and NE 195th Street, allowing buses to use the shoulders during peak periods.

 Why is WSDOT